 If you are interested in any of these grant opportunities, first consult with your Department Chairman, Grant Coordinator and/or Director of Research.
 Click on a grant category for a fuller description.

 RPB PHYSICIAN-SCIENTIST AWARDS help to strengthen and promote clinical and/or basic research done by clinicians in RPB Grantee ophthalmology departments.
-Three to five $100,000 grants will be awarded each fall, offering support for early or mid-career MDs or MD/PhDs holding primary positions as Assistant Professors through full Professors in ophthalmology departments.
+Two $300,000 grants, payable over three years, will be awarded each fall, offering support for early or mid-career MDs or MD/PhDs holding primary positions as Assistant Professors through Associate Professors in ophthalmology departments.
 PhDs are ineligible.
 Candidates should be nationally recognized in their subspecialty and actively engaged in research.
 Only one application in this category will be accepted from any RPB Grantee chair.

 RPB SPECIAL SCHOLAR AWARDS, ranging in amount from $25K to $75K, are granted each spring to encourage promising young ophthalmic researchers.
 Nominees must be Assistant Professors, with primary appointments in the department of ophthalmology.
 Proposals should reflect independent research.
 Only one Scholars Award candidate per school may be nominated per spring review cycle.

 RPB CAREER DEVELOPMENT AWARDS help recruit young MDs &/or PhDs to eye research and support promising junior ophthalmology faculty.
-The $250,000 grant is payable in equal annual installments over four years.
+The $300,000 grant is payable in equal annual installments over four years.
 Candidates may be sought from either ophthalmology or basic science departments within one's own institution or from other institutions.
 Nominees must have, or be recruited to, primary appointments in ophthalmology with academic positions up to and including Assistant Professor.
 Nominations must be made during the last year of the candidate's most recent postdoc training (residency or fellowship), or within the ensuing three years.
 MDs will be required to devote at least 60% of their time to research activities.
-PhDs must have secondary appointments in basic science departments (which must provide a small portion of salary support).
+PhDs must have secondary appointments in basic science departments.